7 Flat Fee MLS Companies in Arizona to Sell Your FSBO Home

 Ready to sell your Arizona home?

-Using a flat fee MLS listing service as part of your FSBO process could be a sound option for those with strong real estate knowledge or others who want to put in the time to learn, so that they can have maximum control over the process.
-Meanwhile, some sellers who don’t think their properties have the potential to earn a profit from the sale might also choose a flat fee MLS listing service.
-However, opting for a flat fee MLS company just to save on the agent commission may not be the best choice because chances are you’ll still have to pay the buyer’s agent commission, fees for the MLS listing service and may not sell for as much as you might using a traditional agent.
+However, opting for a flat fee MLS company just to save on the agent commission may not be the best choice because chances are, you’ll still have to pay fees for the MLS listing service and the buyer’s agent commission, depending on negotiations.
+Moreover, you may not sell for as much as you might using a traditional agent.

-Header Image Source: (Michaela / Unsplash)
+Header Image Source: (Lindasj2/ Deposit photos)